-See also standing orders 15(b)(xii) and (xvii).
+See also standing orders 15(a)(xii) and 15(a) (xvii).

-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

+b Subject to standing order 23(a), any two councillors may sign on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-24. COMMUNICATING WITH COUNTY BOROUGH OR COUNTY COUNCILLORS
+24. COMMUNICATING WITH COUNTY COUNCILLORS